 However, these awards are limited for situations where punishment is really warranted.
 California requires clear and convincing evidence of malice.
 In the context of car accident cases, punitive damages most often apply when a driver was drunk or knowingly left the scene of an accident after causing serious injury or death.

-When given by a jury, they’re paid on top of and in addition to your compensatory award.
+When given by a jury after litigation, they’re paid on top of and in addition to your compensatory award.

 What Causes Most Car Accidents?

 Negligence is the leading cause of car accidents in San Diego, CA. Negligence means that someone had a responsibility to act in a particular way, but failed to do so.
 And, as a result, someone else got hurt.

 Examples of negligence that contributes to or causes car crashes include:

 - Distracted driving